Engineering + Creativity

 Follow these links for more information about the exhibition Japanese Constellation: Toyo Ito, SANAA, and Beyond and the symposium Structured Lineages: Learning from Japanese Structural Design.

-See below for a March 8, 2016 video of MoMA director Glenn D. Lowry and curator Pedro Gadanho discussing the opening of "A Japanese Constellation: Toyo Ito, SANAA, and Beyond."
+Click here to see a March 8, 2016 video of MoMA director Glenn D. Lowry and curator Pedro Gadanho discussing the opening of "A Japanese Constellation: Toyo Ito, SANAA, and Beyond."
 The exhibition focuses on the network of architects and designers that has developed around Pritzker Prize winners Toyo Ito and SANAA.
 Providing an overview of Ito’s career and his influence as a mentor to a new generation of Japanese architects, the exhibition presents recent works by internationally acclaimed designers, including Kazuyo Sejima, Ryue Nishizawa, Sou Fujimoto, Akihisa Hirata, and Junya Ishigami.